 Adrienne has negotiated settlements for clients afflicted by nuisance arising from a tyre fire, out-of-hours construction and PA announcements at a London railway station.
 A recent mediation for clients disturbed by odour from a neighbouring waste facility also was concluded on favourable terms, as was a claim in noise nuisance arising from a single wind turbine.

 Adrienne writes a quarterly update on environmental law for the Solicitors' Journal, until that publication ceased in 2017.
 Examples of those articles are reproduced with kind permission on our articles page, for example here and here.
 She is a member of the United Kingdom Environmental Law Association, the Administrative Law Bar Association and the Association of Lawyers for Animal Welfare.

-Adrienne was named an "associate to watch" by Chambers & Partners Legal Guide 2014 and an "Up and Coming" environmental claimant lawyer in the 2017 guide.
+Adrienne was named an "associate to watch" by Chambers & Partners Legal Guide 2013-2014 and an "Up and Coming" environmental claimant lawyer in the 2015-2017 guides.

 Adrienne’s twitter feed about law and the environment can be found here